52 (comics): Plot

-Skeets is revealed to be Mister Mind, who has been using Skeets' metallic body as a cocoon to metamorphose into a gigantic, monstrous form that feeds on time itself.
-Rip Hunter and Booster escape to the end of the Infinite Crisis and witness the secret creation of 52 identical parallel universes.
-Mister Mind intends to consume them.
-The Phantom Zone is restored, and Mister Mind alters events in the 52 universes, creating new histories and a new status quo for each.
-The heroes trap him in the remains of Skeets' shell and send him back in time to the beginning of the year, where he is captured by Dr. Sivana, trapped in a time loop for all eternity.
-Will Magnus later rebuilds Skeets, using a copy he had made of the robot's memories.
+Skeets is revealed to be Mister Mind, who has been using Skeets' body as a cocoon to metamorphose into the "Hyperfly", gaining the ability to consume time itself.
+Hunter and Booster escape to the end of Infinite Crisis and witness the creation of the multiverse.
+The Phantom Zone is restored and Mind alters events in the 52 universes, creating new histories for each.
+The heroes trap Mind inside Skeets and send him back in time to the beginning of the year, where he is captured by Doctor Sivana.
+Magnus rebuilds Skeets using a copy of his memories.

 World War III

 Week 50 of 52 and the four-issue World War III limited series, which was released the same week, depict the superhumans' battle with Black Adam.
 World War III also depicts Aquaman's transformation into the Dweller of the Depths, Martian Manhunter's change in outlook, Donna Troy's assumption of the Wonder Woman mantle, Supergirl's return to the 21st century, Jason Todd pretending to be Nightwing, and Cassandra Cain being drugged to turn evil and join Deathstroke.